 Let’s face it: Interviews are hard for everyone.
-Assessing who is the best after talking to several well-rehearsed candidates can be difficult, but there are several techniques that can help you conduct more effective interviews.
+Assessing who is the best after talking to several well-rehearsed candidates can be difficult, but there are several techniques that can improve the quality of an interview.

 Build Better Questions